 The department is based next to the School Theatre and our teaching facilities include the Theatre, Drama classroom and hair and make-up studio.
 The upgrading of facilities in the theatre and backstage is a constant process in order to provide the most effective rehearsal, green room and storage rooms.
 Our theatre has a proscenium arch, sound booth and a lighting grid for the stage and auditorium.

 Many pupil performances take place in unusual, challenging configurations of the theatre space and also around the College’s extensive grounds.
 Recent years have seen examples of both traverse and promenade theatre, produced by pupils.

-To find out more about recent drama productions, take a look at the Drama page in the Beyond the Classroom section.
+To find out more about recent whole school drama productions, take a look at the Drama page in the Beyond the Classroom section.